michalkmet/xp-orange-throwing-darts/NOTES.md

 - ✅ DONE UAT3.1 When I pass [1, 5, 11] then I should see 15
 - ✅ DONE UAT3.2 When I pass [15, 20, 30] then I should see 0
 - ✅ DONE UAT3.3 When I pass [1, 2, 3, 4] then I should see 140
-- ⚠ TODO UAT3.4 When I pass [] then I should see 0
+- ✅ DONE UAT3.4 When I pass [] then I should see 0
 - ⚠ TODO UAT3.5 When I pass [0, 5, 10, 10.5, 4.5] then I should see 30